Hurricane Debris Removal

 How do I separate my hurricane-related debris for pickup?

 You must separate your hurricane-related debris into five groups:

-This needs to be kept separate from regular household trash.
+Regular household trash needs to be disposed of during the regular collection of garbage.
 Contents of refrigerators need to be thrown out in the regular trash that is picked up by regular garbage collection.

-What hurricane-related debris is NOT eligible for free pickup?
+What hurricane-related debris are NOT eligible for free pickup?

 In addition to household trash, things that are not eligible for hurricane-related pickup by debris contractor include cars, trucks, motorcycles, trailers, boats or other watercraft, and car parts, like tires.
 Regular household trash should be placed in containers for regular pickup.